 Add the corn, sugar, and turmeric to the saucier, return to medium-high heat, and continue cooking until the liquid from the corn thickens a bit, about 2 minutes.
 Sprinkle the cornmeal onto the corn mixture and stir to combine.
 Add the cream, reduce heat to medium, and cook until the corn is very soft, 2 to 3 minutes.

-Fish out the rosemary, season with pepper, and serve as a side to just about anything, or use to make cornbread.
+Fish out the rosemary, season with pepper and additional salt, if desired, and serve as a side to just about anything, or use to make cornbread.